FederatedAI/FATE/doc/2.0/fate/components/hetero_nn.md

 ## Features

 - A brand new hetero-nn framework develop based on pytorch and transformers.
 Able to intergrate exsiting resources, like models, dataset into hetero-nn federated learning.
+If you are using Hetero-NN in FATE pipelien, you can configure your cutomize models, datasets via confs.

 - Support SSHE strategy for privacy preserving training.
 You can set passport for host bottom models and guest top model.